szalovszky/osu-collection-exporter/README.md

 # Issues/Contributing

-This project is a heavilly work in progress but if you ever find any issues, feel free to shoot me an issue, pull request, or a message on Discord: jasonw#2463 or on osu: jasonw
+This project is a heavilly work in progress but if you ever find any issues, feel free to shoot me an issue or create a pull request